JoviMetzger/42Project-Webserv/README.md

 </details>

----

 <details>
   <summary><strong>Step 3: Listen for Connections</strong></summary>

 ### 🧭 Step 3: Listen for Connections
-Once the socket is bound to an address, the server needs to listen for incoming client connections. <br> <br>
+Once the socket is bound to an address, the server needs to listen for incoming client connections. <br>

 ```cpp
 listen(server_fd, 3);